 7 Burning Belmont Questions

-After undefeated Big Brown trounced the field in both the Kentucky Derby and the Preakness, horseracing fans started to clamor that this might finally be the year we get to see another Triple Crown winner.
-Even before word of Big Brown's hoof trouble started to surface, though, winning the Belmont was no small order.
-The venerable race and final jewel in the Triple Crown has dashed the hopes of more than a few highly touted contenders, but what makes the race so special?
+After American Pharoah ran away with both the Kentucky Derby and the Preakness, racing fans have been clamoring that this might finally be the year we get to see another Triple Crown winner.
+The Belmont Stakes, the venerable race and final jewel in the Triple Crown, has dashed the hopes of more than a few highly touted contenders, but what makes the race so special?
 Here are some answers to our favorite Belmont questions.

 Why is it called the Belmont Stakes?